bkuzmanoski/human-ids/README.md

 TL:DR;

 - **typeid** if you are building a large, distributed system, need to sort by ID, and require a formal, cross-language standard for your globally unique identifiers.
-- **short-type-ids** if you are building a TypeScript application and need simple, human-readable, prefixed IDs with control over their format, length, and generation logic to suit your use case.
+- **short-type-id** if you are building a TypeScript application and need simple, human-readable, prefixed IDs with control over their format, length, and generation logic to suit your use case.

 ### Comparison